 BURGER BEAST’s Top 25 🍔s: #9 Bird & Bone

-The double Angus patties topped with thick bacon, white onion hoops, pickles, American cheese, and Comeback Sauce on an “Artisan” bun will conjure ideas of what a crafted double-deck burger (sans the middle bun) should look like.
+The double Angus patties topped with thick bacon, white onion hoops, pickles, American cheese, and comeback sauce on an artisan bun will conjure ideas of what a crafted double-deck burger (sans the middle bun) should be.
 One bite of the Bird & Bone Burger rocked me to my burger core and left me asking for more.

 BURGER BEAST’s Top 25 🍔s: #8 Proper Sausages

-Proper Sausages have a burger of the week made with house-ground Wagyu beef and normally served on a Portuguese Muffin.
+Proper Sausages have a burger of the week made with house-ground Wagyu beef and customarily served on a Portuguese muffin.
 My personal favorite is the Jalapeño Cheddar Burger with pickled jalapeños, cheddar & mayo.
 My mouth is watering just thinking about it.
-For the week starting December 16th, 2019, this beauty is back but with a Sullivan Street roll….I’m on it!
+The burgers are now on a Sullivan Street roll.

 BURGER BEAST’s Top 25 🍔s: #7 PINCH Kitchen

 At 8 ounces, the PINCH Burger is a husky beef patty featuring a custom blend.
-This charmer is topped with Swiss cheese, caramelized onions, lettuce, tomato, and aioli on a brioche bun with some salt flakes on its crown.
+This charmer comes with Swiss cheese, caramelized onions, lettuce, tomato, and aioli on a brioche bun with some salt flakes on its crown.